wger-project/helm-charts/README.md

 * if you have a problem, create an issue in [the issue tracker](https://github.com/wger-project/helm-charts/issues)
 * if you have a cool idea, create a fork and send pull requests
 * assure that your code is well-formed (hint: [`helm lint`](https://helm.sh/docs/helm/helm_lint/) is a useful command).
 This is enforced using continuous integration.

+## Running a highly available setup

+The deployment can be scaled using `app.global.replicas` to allow for more web server replicas.
+Persistence should be enabled as well to ensure that the different webservers have access to the same static and media shares.

+In a production deployment, it is assumed that these files will be handled by a CDN/SE in front of your application so persistence remains optional.
+Postgres persistence should be enabled as well for all scenarios except local dev.

 ## Developing locally